-It’s always a pleasure to come across a piece of copywriting that is helpful and engaging.
+It’s always a pleasure to come across copywriting that’s helpful and engaging.
 Typically, brands direct their focus on one or the other.
-Hitting both targets can differentiate your business.
+Hitting both targets differentiates your business.

-The online editor Grammarly.com catches typos, misspellings, and grammatical errors to enhance writing.
+The online editor Grammarly catches typos, misspellings, and grammatical errors to enhance writing.
 The company’s blog is full of how-tos, tips, and trends.
-Grammar talk doesn’t usually cause one to shriek in excitement, but the Grammarly blog‘s posts keep your attention.
-Topics include How to Navigate Difficult Conversations in Writing, and digestible articles on punctuation, mechanics, and technique offer guides on how to improve your writing that is also enjoyable to read.
-The writing is clear and concise, the examples are quickly scannable, and you feel like you’ve learned something at the end of each post.
+Grammar talk doesn’t usually cause one to shriek in excitement, but Grammarly’s blog posts keep your attention.
+Topics include How to Navigate Difficult Conversations in Writing, and digestible articles on punctuation, mechanics, and technique offer guides on improving your writing, which are also enjoyable to read.
+The writing is clear and concise, the examples are scannable, and you feel like you’ve learned something at the end of each post.

 Brand messaging should be quickly understood.
 There are endless options online, so your business only has a few fleeting seconds to state its case before a visitor decides to leave your web page.
 Copy should be clear to hook potential customers in a small window of time.
-Active voice, eliminating any unnecessary words, and avoiding ten-dollar words are a few ways to get to the rub.
+Using active voice, eliminating unnecessary words, and avoiding $10 words are a few ways to get to the rub.
 Remembering your audience allows you to stay on track.
 Also, consider bullet points and summaries for easy-to-read formats.

-Young doesn’t necessarily follow the Get-to-the-point Rule of copywriting but she makes up for it in style.
+Young doesn’t necessarily follow the get-to-the-point rule of copywriting, but she makes up for it in style.
 Her whimsical, rambling introductions are out of left field and often irrelevant to books.
 Young wraps up her point at the end, which only vaguely relates to the purpose of the newsletter.
 But the desire to see where this strange and random monologue will land keeps you reading.
-She shows off her personality, so it works.
+She shows her personality, so it works.
 Her reviews are just as delightful.

-Keep in mind that professional industries, like healthcare, should possess a level of seriousness, but that doesn’t mean foregoing style.
-Most law firm websites are less interesting than a piece of cardboard or a Terms and Agreements form.
-Content that colorless will not keep people on your homepage.
-Professionals are people too and want to be entertained just like the rest of us.
+Keep in mind that professional industries, like healthcare, should possess a level of seriousness.
+But that doesn’t mean foregoing style.
+Most law firm websites are less interesting that a piece of cardboard or a Terms and Agreements form.
+Colorless content won’t keep people on your homepage.
+Professionals are people, too, and want to be entertained just like the rest of us.

 The Cleveland Clinic’s Healthy Brains project does a great job highlighting their scientific research by creating an interactive experience with well-written copy.
-Visitors can register to take a Brain Checkup to quiz their brain health, read about clinical trials, and other informative articles.
-The website gives information on how to maintain a high-functioning brain with punchy blurbs that keeps the viewer exploring the site to find out more.
+Visitors can register to take a Brain Checkup to quiz their brain health and read about clinical trials and other informative articles.
+The website gives information on how to maintain a high-functioning brain with punchy blurbs that keep the viewer engaged with the site enough to find out more.